z3tt/Z3tt/content/post/2020-10-30-top-250-tv-shows-imdb-table-contest-rstudio.md

 With the increasing number of series available thanks to VoD services in combination with limited social events during 2020 thanks to COVID19, finding binge-worthy TV shows becomes an important task and a regular topic at our weekly [remote "Stammtisch"](https://debeste.de/129626/Stammtisch) with my friends.
 During these discussions, I realized that most important for deciding which show to watch is not only the genre, but especially the overall performance when the show progresses.

-In consequence, I decided to visualize the top  250 TV shows according to IMDb users as a more helpful table then the [original one on IMDb](https://www.imdb.com/chart/toptv/) as contribution for the ongoing [RStudio table contest](https://blog.rstudio.com/2020/09/15/announcing-the-2020-rstudio-table-contest/):
+In consequence, I decided to visualize the top  250 TV shows according to IMDb users as a more helpful table then the [original one on IMDb](https://www.imdb.com/chart/toptv/) as [my contribution](https://community.rstudio.com/t/what-do-i-binge-next-an-overview-of-the-top-imdb-tv-shows-table-contest-submission/86409) to the ongoing [RStudio table contest](https://blog.rstudio.com/2020/09/15/announcing-the-2020-rstudio-table-contest/):

 > Tables are a fantastic way to communicate lists of quantitative and qualitative information.
 Sometimes, tables can fall very short of their potential for greatness.
 But that was the past: we now have some excellent R packages at our disposal to generate well-designed and functional presentation tables.
 And because of this renaissance of table-making in R, we’re announcing a contest: The 2020 RStudio Table Contest!